junwatu/color-detection-openai/blogs/README.md

 ![app screenshot](images/app-screenshot.png)

 The UI comprises two primary user interfaces: **image capture** and **color palettes**.
-React.js is utilized in this project for improved component management.
+React.js is utilized in this project to improve component management.

 ### Image Capture